dreamcatcher-tech/network/Inbox/2023-12-01 1114 how to make the schema be part of the api actions in a Datum.md

 SET could be hoisted to be a system level function, which can generate the API dynamically based on the state of the system.

 Or, we can simply use the AIs with some help that says how to get the schema out by looking at the instructions for SET, so it tells them to use the schema in the chain object, which might be a path and need to be looked up.

+Use a special key in the API that refers to the schema inside ?

+Know that when the system actions related to modifying state apply, the api needs to be calculated by looking up the current schema.